googlefonts/VTT-Deficiencies/README.md

 Importing an xml file into a larger font, shows a spinning disk.
 It appears that the application has hung, with no indication of progress.

 **Repo:** Open a larger font in VTT.
 (Inter Variable font) Add autohinting.
 Export XML file File > Export > All code to XML.
 Make a change to the xml file.
 Import file, File > Import > All code from XML.
-For the Inter Varaible font example the code can take up to 1 + minutes, and looks like the application has hung.
+For the Inter Variable font example the code can take up to 1 + minutes, and looks like the application has hung.
 For larger fonts such as any CJK, it is difficult to know how long this action will take.

 **Recommendation:** Show progress bar for import of xml.

 **Suggestion: Compile everything for all glyphs and save on Import of XML file** When changes are made to an exported XML file, and the XML file is imported in VTT, the code needs to be compiled.
-Tools > Complile > Everything for all glyphs.
+Tools > Compile > Everything for all glyphs.

 **Idea:** Add option in the VTT UI, to Import, Compile everything for all glyphs and save.